 Hamrick: Why is tax reform a key factor in stimulating jobs and economic growth?

 Renacci: Our current tax system is too complicated and burdensome.
+Businesses can be fined for the smallest of issues and they need help from accountants Edinburgh to make sure they’re not getting overtaxed on trivial expenditures.
 Comprehensive tax reform will strengthen our economy and help businesses grow.
 Lowering the tax rate on all businesses and establishing a territorial type of tax system will not only encourage companies to retain their corporate headquarters in the United States, but also incentivize them to hire and expand domestically.
 Former Ways and Means Committee Chairman [Dave] Camp’s 2014 tax reform proposal, while not perfect, was a good starting point evidencing the positive effect that tax reform could have on our economy.

 Hamrick: As a CPA you have a unique perspective into business.
 What reforms do you think will have the greatest impact in driving growth for businesses back home?